 - Pair Strong Cheese with Robust Wine and Delicate Cheese with a Delicate Wine.
-Try not to pair a strong wine with a mild cheese.
+Try not to pair a strong wine with mild cheese.
 If one of the flavour profiles dominates the other, the taste experience will not be favourable.
 The secret here is to avoid having either overpowered by the other.
 Your cheeses and wines should complement each other:

 - Mild cheeses pair well with lighter wines.
 In other words, pair younger cheeses with bright, fresh, young wines.

-- More pungent cheeses pair well with more robust wines, generally, the richer the cheese, the richer the wine.
+- More pungent cheeses pair well with more robust wines; generally, the richer the cheese, the richer the wine.

-- Match super funky cheeses with sweeter wines.
+o Match super funky cheeses with sweeter wines.

 - Serve after-dinner cheese plates with full-bodied or sweeter wines.

-- Off-dry wines can also pair quite broadly because they serve as a foil for salt: Riesling or Gewürztraminer, Lambrusco, and lighter dessert wines.
+- Off-dry wines can also pair broadly because they serve as a foil for salt: Riesling or Gewürztraminer, Lambrusco, and lighter dessert wines.

 - What grows together goes together – Pairing wines and cheeses from the same region is a good, “safe” place to start wine and cheese combinations.
 More often than not, you’ll do well to trust the local traditions and match wines and cheeses from the same region together.
-“What grows together goes together.”
-Just as the growing conditions impart particular characteristics (called “terroir”) to a region’s wines, these same characteristics may be imparted to the cheeses through the vegetation on which the animals graze.
+Just as the growing conditions impart particular characteristics (called “terroir”) to a region’s wines, these characteristics may be imparted to the cheeses through the vegetation on which the animals graze.

-- Texture: complement or contrast – Rich, creamy cheeses blend seamlessly with buttery, oaky white wines, creating a truly harmonious palate sensation.
+- Texture: complement or contrast – Rich, creamy cheeses blend seamlessly with buttery, oaky white wines, creating a pleasant palate sensation.
 But contrast can be welcome, too.
 The bubbles in sparkling wines pose a nice counterpoint to a rich cheese, scrubbing your tongue clean and making you want another bite.
 That’s why Camembert and Champagne are a classic combination.

 The flavours in the cheese and wine will complement each other to enhance their taste.

-Wrong combinations/ to avoid:
+Wrong combinations to avoid

 Not all wines match all cheeses.
 If you pair cheese with the wrong wine, it can enhance unwanted flavours.